 The subcommittee places the PTC in the category (A) ready to initiate.
-Organization and priorities for PTC have been defined in a recent workshop10.
-The subcommittee notes that the mission need is clear, and the knowledge trust is available to immediately establish the PTC at one or more DOE facilities to better serve the bioenergy community and address the plant transformation challenges during the CD process.
+Organization and priorities for the PTC have been defined in a recent workshop (U.S. DOE 2024).
+The subcommittee notes that the mission need is clear, and the knowledge trust is available to immediately establish the PTC at one or more DOE facilities to better serve the bioenergy community and address plant transformation challenges during the Critical Decision process.